- Honours Bachelor of Science, University of Toronto

 Supervision of research practica, honours theses, and graduate theses in Psychology

-McKeown, S., Haji, R., Bryant, J., dela Paz, E., & Flothman, C. (in press).
+McKeown, S., Haji, R., Bryant, J., dela Paz, E., & Flothman, C. (2020).
 (De)humanization of Muslim Immigrants: Newspaper discourse and public responses during the UK 2015 general election.
-In J. Sinnott (Ed.)
+In J. Sinnott & J. S. Rabin (Eds.)
 The Psychology of Political Behavior in a Time of Change.
 Springer.

 Haji, R. & Noguchi, H. (2019).
 Indirect Contact Interventions to Promote Peace in Multicultural Societies.
 In N. Balvin & D. Christie (Eds.), Children and Peace: From Research to Action.
 New York: Springer.

 Bacev-Giles, C. & Haji, R. (2017).
 Online First Impressions: Person Perception in Social Media Profiles.
 Computers in Human Behavior, 75, 50-57.